SEO Works is here to dispel some of the common SEO myths and misconceptions to help you focus your Search Engine Optimization efforts…

 Meta tags have no relevance: The keywords used in your title tag, description tag and keyword meta tags should reflect the content on the Web page and assist Search Engines in understand the content on the page and thus ranking it for relevant keyword searches.
 Google has openly said they do not use meta keyword tags in their ranking algorithms.
 However, Google is not the only Search Engine in existence and other Search Engines still use this tag.

-Web Designers are SEO experts: While your Web designer can certainly provide you with some guidance in regards to optimising your website, SEO is a specialised field and they may not have the knowledge and expertise to achieve top rankings for competitive phrases.
+Web Designers are SEO experts: While your Web designer can certainly provide you with some guidance in regards to optimizing your website, SEO is a specialized field and they may not have the knowledge and expertise to achieve top rankings for competitive phrases.
 However, it is important your Web designer work alongside an SEO expert to build a website with a Search Engine friendly infrastructure.

 Flash is a no go for SEO: Search Engines have become a lot better at crawling and indexing websites that use Flash.
 However, most SEO companies still recommend having an HTML-style navigation and content template which will allow you to have the best of both worlds.
 With creating a website in one single flash movie, there is an absence of text and crawlable links which can create problems in Search Engine spiders reading the file.

-SEO is a one time activity: One of the most common SEO myths or traps a company can fall for is that optimisation of your website is a one off activity.
+SEO is a one-time activity: One of the most common SEO myths or traps a company can fall for is that optimization of your website is a one-off activity.
 Search Engine Optimisation is not a ‘set it and forget it’ marketing activity.
 Whether you employ an SEO company or continue optimising your website in-house, it requires ongoing maintenance such as: